Chapter 5 : Partners

 ‘However, before we start I would like to make a few small changes to the seating arrangements.’

 At this, everyone nervously glanced around the classroom.
-The Gryffindors had all sat at one side of the room and the Slytherins had all sat at the other.
+It seemed that old habits dies hard as everyone seemed to have sat with people from their own house.
 At Professor Haven’s word, we all grimaced slightly, knowing what was to come.

 Professor Haven started to read through the register and assign seats to everyone.
 I quickly did the maths in my head let out a small groan as I realised who my partner would be.
 I barely had time to adjust to the idea when Professor Haven called out my name and pointed to a seat near to the front of the classroom.
 I began to gather my books together when she said my partner’s name.